For students attending the course Clinical rotation for exchange students 3 (6 ECTS credits) course code 1EE116

 The course is a clinical education in a municipal and/or hospital based occupational therapy setting.
 The aim of the course is for students to develop a professional occupational therapy identity merging both new and already acquired occupational therapy knowledge with international perspectives in a clinical learning environment.
 Students will engage in clinical and learning activities under the supervision of licensed occupational therapists as well as from other health care professions.

 In the clinical rotation students shall, under supervision, progress towards independence showing capacity to perform the occupational therapy process with clients in a setting that can be in a municipal and/or hospital based occupational therapy setting.
-The course is given during 4 weeks, between March 28 - April 22 2022.
+The course is given during 4 weeks, between March 27 (w.
+13) - April 21 (w.
+16) 2023.

 Understanding the occupational therapy process, analyzing clients' occupational performances, as well as be able to plan and carry out interventions along with collaborations with other professions.
 Students work on the learning objectives of the course, and these are also what the students will be assessed upon by the supervisor.